Huge Rally Lifts Dukes Over W&M

 James Madison arrived in Williamsburg on Friday, but the Dukes didn’t show up for the first 10 minutes of Saturday’s game at William & Mary.

-Late proved better than never for the Dukes, however as the Tribe came out on fire and built a huge lead before JMU came all the way back to win 95-91 in overtime.
+Late proved better than never for the Dukes, however, as the Tribe came out on fire and built a huge lead before JMU came all the way back to win 95-91 in overtime in Colonial Athletic Association men's basketball action.

 Justin Amadi finished with 24 points and 10 rebounds for JMU (11-3, 2-1 CAA) while Vado Morse added 22 points, including seven in overtime, and four assists as the Dukes avoided embarrassment on the road.

-Yuri Covington, who came in averaging six points per game for William & Mary (2-13, 2-1), easily surpassed his career high with 29 points and had answers for most every JMU run until the final minutes.
+Yuri Covington, who came in averaging six points per game for William & Mary (2-13, 2-1 CAA), easily surpassed his career high with 29 points and had answers for almost every JMU run until the final minutes.

 Charles Falden added 21 points for the Dukes, including some of his trademark clutch baskets down the stretch.